coralnet/coralnet/project/lib/templates/lib/privacy_policy.md

 - We'll never ask you for your password.
 If you get an email asking you for your password, it didn't come from us.

 - The CoralNet website uses cookies for login and for analytics (via Google).

+## Changes to this Privacy Policy

+Changes from July 2025 onward can be found [here](https://github.com/coralnet/coralnet/commits/main/project/lib/templates/lib/privacy_policy.md).

+Prior to July 2025, the privacy policy was instead known as the "data policy" and was just one section of the About page.
+Therefore, there isn't a particularly clean change-log view for the data policy from this period.
+However, to view changes to the About page as a whole prior to July 2025, go [here](https://github.com/coralnet/coralnet/commits/1.22/project/lib/templates/lib/about.html); each change may or may not include changes to the data policy section.

+Changes take effect on the date of the subsequent [production update](https://github.com/coralnet/coralnet/blob/main/CHANGELOG.md).
+Changes from July 2025 onward will be announced on the Google Group and/or CoralNet's blog.